antqiu/web102_prework/README.md

 - [x] List anything else that you can get done to improve the app functionality!
 - Added hover effects on the filter buttons
+- Updated website colors to be more minimalistic

 ## Video Walkthrough